nidhimahesh/reddit-persona-analyzer/README.md

 - Scrapes **submitted posts** and **comments** from a Reddit user's profile
 - Builds a **text-based persona** inferred from user content
 - Cites relevant posts/comments for each trait
-- No API keys, login, or OpenAI access needed
 - Simple CLI-based usage

 ## Setup Instructions